Costruvo/qu3e-js/README.md

 # qu3e-js

-A 1:1 javascript port of the lightweight 3D physics engine "qu3e" for use in browsers.
+A 1:1 javascript port of the 3D physics engine "qu3e" for use in browsers.
 Here's a demo:<br>

 ![hippo](https://raw.githubusercontent.com/Costruvo/qu3e-js/refs/heads/main/bandicam%202026-03-26%2014-17-44-088.gif)